GlitchedPolygons/pwcrypt/README.md

 ---

-Append `--algorithm=chachapoly` to use the [ChaCha20-Poly1305](https://tools.ietf.org/html/rfc7539) encryption algorithm instead of the default value `aes256-gcm`.
+Append `--algorithm=chachapoly` at the end to use the [ChaCha20-Poly1305](https://tools.ietf.org/html/rfc7539) encryption algorithm instead of the default value `aes256-gcm`.

 #### Decrypting